amartyadav/panchangapi-gateway/README.md

 Guide will be added after release.

 ## Join us on Matrix
-Head over to our Matrix Space for discussions, suggestions and chat [QuickPanchang on Matix](https://matrix.to/#/#panchang:matrix.org)
+Head over to our Matrix Space for discussions, suggestions and chat: [QuickPanchang on Matrix](https://matrix.to/#/#panchang:matrix.org)
 ## Contribution

 Not currently accepting any contributions from the community.
 Sorry.